 This course offers a study of the features of C++.
-Focus will be on the principles of software design and development specific to the object-oriented approach, including file handling, data structures and report generation.
-(Prerequisite: LCIS1400 or equivalent)
+Focus will be on the principles of software design and development specific to the object-oriented approach including classes, objects, inheritance and error handling.
+(Prerequisite: LCIS1400 or equivalent) (9/2013)